tabuascasa/grav-learn/pages/12.migration/01.wordpress/docs.md

 taxonomy:
     category: docs
 ---
+IMPORTANT!
+The plug-in has been withdrawn and is no longer available.

 To export your WordPress Site (even multi language based on qTranslate) into a flat file structure compatible with Grav start with the WordPress Plugin "WP2Grav", which you can install into your WordPress system: